Polaroid (film): Plot

-Shortly after, Roland manifests and ambushes the group, tearing Pembroke's picture in half, which kills him instantly.
-Roland stabs through Kasey's leg, impairing her ability to walk.
-Connor is separated from Kasey and Bird; the girls find safety in the school's showers, with Bird turning on the hot water to create heat, preventing Roland from reaching them.
-Bird leaves to find Connor, they reunite and she has an idea that involves getting the camera back (having been left where Sheriff Pembroke was killed) and going somewhere where Roland can "fully develop."
+Shortly after, Roland manifests and ambushes the group, killing Pembroke, and injures Kasey.
+Connor gets separated; the girls find safety in the school's showers, with Bird turning on the hot water to create heat to ward off Roland.
+Bird reunites with Connor, and she has an idea that involves retrieving the camera and going somewhere where Roland can "fully develop".
 Roland manifests and drags Connor away, but Bird takes a picture of herself, prompting him to chase her instead.
-She leads him into the school's dark room, where he is able to fully develop, and sets a trap for him by connecting the camera to a timer, but the photographer, having seen through her plan, manifests in an unexpected area, ambushing her and grabbing her by the neck.
-As Roland prepares to stab and kill her, she manages to discreetly retrieve the camera and takes a picture of him.
-Roland is able to knock the camera out of her grasp, but Bird immediately crushes the photo in an attempt to kill him, which in turn crushes Roland in real life (and crushes Bird's fingers, as they were also in the photo).
-He survives however, and fearing for her life she then resorts to burning it (and doing so, burns her own fingers), disintegrating Roland and finally killing the malevolent spirit for good, where everything had taken place many years ago.
+She leads him into the school's dark room, where he is able to fully develop, but the entity ambushes her.
+As Roland prepares to kill her, she manages to discreetly retrieve the camera and take a picture of him.
+Bird immediately crushes the photograph.
+Roland survives however, and she burns the photograph, disintegrating Roland for good.
 She later reunites with her friends, and ultimately throws the camera into a river.